 Guidance for retiring Microsoft Search in Bing for your organization

-After March 31, 2025, work search through Bing.com is being retired.
+After March 31, 2025, work and school search through Bing.com is being retired.
 This change is being made as Microsoft streamlines search experiences to focus on enhancing core productivity tools.

-While Microsoft Search is being removed from Bing, the core Microsoft Search experience remains accessible through Microsoft365.com, Office.com, and SharePoint Online.
-Users can also still find people in their organization, files, and SharePoint sites using the Edge for Business address bar and Windows search box, each of which routes them to a Microsoft Search experience.
+While Microsoft Search is being removed from Bing, the core Microsoft Search experience remains accessible through M365.cloud.microsoft (formerly Office.com and Microsoft365.com) and SharePoint Online.
+Users can also still find people in their organization, files, and SharePoint sites using the Edge for Business address bar and Windows search box.
+Each of these entry points routes them to a Microsoft Search experience.

 What's changing?

-Users will find work search results on Microsoft365.com rather than on Bing.com.
-Likewise, the Microsoft Edge for Business address bar will send users to work results on Microsoft365.com rather than Bing.com.
-Bing's dedicated page for work results (the "Work" tab) is being retired, so Microsoft365.com, Office.com, and SharePoint Online are the new homes for Microsoft Search.
+Users can find work search results on M365.cloud.microsoft rather than on Bing.com.
+Likewise, the Microsoft Edge for Business address bar and the Microsoft search box send users to work results on M365.cloud.microsoft rather than Bing.com.
+Bing's dedicated pages for work results (the "Work" tab) and school results (the "School" tab) are being retired, so M365.cloud.microsoft and SharePoint Online are the new homes for Microsoft Search.
 Search boxes that IT admins configured to point to Microsoft Search in Bing will no longer provide work results.
-People who go directly to or have bookmarks for www.bing.com/work will be redirected to Microsoft365.com through June 30, 2025.
+People who go directly to or have bookmarks for www.bing.com/work are sent to M365.cloud.microsoft through June 30, 2025.

 When and where are these changes taking place?